charanchowdary7/SplunkWalkthrough/README.md

-# docker-swarm-walkthrough
+# Splunk-walkthrough
-A walkthrough for creating a Docker Swarm
+A walkthrough for creating a Splunk Universal Forwarder.